zuriu/php-prototyper/README.md

 The php-prototyper is a small framework that can be used to easily persist objects to a mysql database.

+June 10, 2013 - Welcome to php-prototyper's new home!
+We've decided to move this resource to github from Google Code (https://code.google.com/p/php-prototyper).
+Please let us know if there are any questions.

 Php-prototyper is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or